 Multiple elements of the deal have drawn the ire of observers.

 Many consider it inappropriate for Katz to have engaged in private business transactions with a top city employee.
 It has been thought that such a relationship may potentially blur the line between Katz’s duties as mayor and his private business interests.

 Furthermore, Katz’s ownership of the property was not disclosed on a “statement of assets and interests,” that city councilors are expected to keep up-to-date under the Municipal Council Conflict of Interest Act.

 Katz claims the city clerk advised him that he did not need to declare his acquisition of Duddy Enterprises because the company was not actively doing business at the time of sale.

 A shell-company, such as Duddy Enterprises, is one that has no assets and engages in no real operations – in other words, a dormant company.
 A report published in the Winnipeg Free Press, citing the Arizona Corporation Commission, explains that Duddy Enterprises was formerly listed as an investor in the WinWin company until its dissolution earlier this year.
 The WinWin company is one of many Arizona-based companies also owned by Sheegl.

 The accusations of unethical business practices leveled against the mayor come at a time when he is facing questions regarding his other private activities in Arizona.

 Katz recently bought a house in Scottsdale, Arizona from Teri Nordstrom.
 Nordstrom is the sister-in-law of Shindico Realty CEO Sandy Shindleman, a stockowner of the Winnipeg Goldeyes baseball team, of which Katz is president.
-Katz insists he paid the proper value of the home, although local real-estate records do not disclose the price at which the property was purchased.
+Katz insists he paid the proper value of the home, although local real-estate records do not disclose the price at which the Houses for sale Drogheda cost.

 Shindico, in turn, has raised eyebrows for the disproportionate share of city work for which it receives contracts.